A person is like a dish. It’s made up of various

 trait.
 Personality traits form and develop the feelings, emotions, sentiments,

-Why only some of the traits are shown up?
-Why some people are emotional and
+Why are only some of the traits shown up?
+Why are some people emotional and

-some are rational?
-Why a person cannot feel the same way as the other?
-Why a
+some rational?
+Why can't a person feel the same way as the other?
+Why can a person see the things that other people don’t?
+What makes people different

 what makes them different?
-May be people around him/her, pregnancy conditions
+Maybe people around him/her, pregnancy conditions

 one’s mother had, material things around, family background, problems one